mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 ### What is meant by binding of a closure?

-A closures' binding is the set of variable and method names i.e its surrounding artifacts, that it retains references to when its passed around.
+A closures' binding is the set of variable and method names i.e its surrounding artifacts, that it retains references to when its being passed around.

-A closure retains references to variables, constants and methods that were in scope at the time and location you created the closure.
+A closure retains references to variable, constant and method names that were in scope at the location where the closure was first defined.
 It binds some code with the in-scope items.

 ## Calling Methods With Blocks